Big Numbers (comics): Style and analysis

 Each page is laid out in a rigid twelve-panel grid.
 The all-white speech balloons are circular, rather than the more common oval shape.

 Adaptations

 In a 2001 interview Moore indicated that he did not believe Big Numbers could ever be completed as comics, but he spoke of the possibility of the comic being adapted as a television series by Picture Palace Productions, as he had the whole story mapped out on a sheet of A1 paper, and five episodes written.

 An account of the unravelling of the Big Numbers project is included in Eddie Campbell's 2001 graphic novel Alec: How to Be an Artist.

-The fan-produced graphic novel "Giant-Size '63", a follow-up to Moore's other uncompleted series 1963 (comics), features a story where superhero Hypernaut teams up with "Constance Newcastle," an analogue/stand-in for Big Numbers' protagonist Christine Gathercole.
+The fan-produced graphic novel "Giant-Size '63", a follow-up to Moore's other uncompleted series 1963, features a story where superhero Hypernaut teams up with "Constance Newcastle," an analogue/stand-in for Big Numbers' protagonist Christine Gathercole.
 The story was written by comics scholar Douglas Wolk.